 Apply Hair Oil

 Although my colorist back in 2013 should never (and I mean never) have bleached right on top of my highlights, I still partly take the blame.
-I had been getting my hair highlighted for long enough so that I knew how damaging and irreversible the consequences could be, and yet I let my impatience get the better of me.
+I had been getting my hair highlighted for long enough that I knew how damaging and irreversible the consequences could be, and yet I let my impatience get the better of me.
 I wanted a fix right then, and the colorist picked up on that panic.
 Which led to her panic, which then led to a whole lot of inappropriately applied bleach, which ultimately led to the mother of all panic: horribly damaged hair.
 (So not worth it.)

 “If you have just received a lightening service and you’re not happy with the color or something needs to be adjusted, it’s best to wait at least a couple of weeks so that your hair can get a break—you just can’t highlight your hair so close together in time.
 Instead, wait it out and then go back and see what the options are for color adjustment without using bleach.
 There are plenty of ammonia-free options that can brighten or change the tone,” says Dueñas.